fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	<figure style="justify-content: center; align-items: center; display: flex;flex-direction: column;"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg/1920px-Hash_table_3_1_1_0_1_0_0_SP.svg.png" alt="Hash Table" class='h-50 w-50 mb2'>A small phone book as a hash table</figure>

 	1. **Unordered Map** - There is no order maintained in the keys.
 The keys are hashed to generate a unique index, and the value is stored at that index.
 The keys are unique.
+Internally, it uses a hash table to map keys to values, which provides average-time complexity of O(1) for insertion, deletion, and lookup.

 		```cpp
 		#include <unordered_map>